szldmgy/BlackBoxOptimizer/readmefiles/example.md

 The code and the idea of this example is taken form [analyticsvidhya.com](https://www.analyticsvidhya.com/blog/2016/01/complete-tutorial-ridge-lasso-regression-python/).

-To generate the dataset we can use the following command from the home directory opf BlaBoO:
+To generate the dataset we can use the following command from the home directory of BlaBoO:

 ```sh
 python3 examples/Lasso_Python/generate_sin_data.py